privatezero/Resume/README.md

 * Weaver, A., Hopfauf, L. (5/5/2015).
 "Odds and Sods: The Hidden Music of the Adrian Cowell Films and Research Collection" [Conference Presentation].
 Pacific Northwest Music Librarians Association.
 Eugene, OR.

 # Selected Guest Lectures and Instruction
+* "Introduction to FFmpeg."
+AMIA Online Webinar series.
+02/18/2025
 * "A/V 102."
 Northwest Archivists Annual Meeting 2024.
 05/08/2024
 * "A/V 101."
 Washington State Historical Society Sponsored workshop.
 05/16/2023
 * "A/V 101."
 Northwest Archivists Annual Meeting 2023.
 05/03/2023
 * "Oral Histories - Planning, conducting, and preserving and using oral histories."
 We are History Keepers.
 10/22/2022
 * "Introduction to FFmpeg."
-AMIA Lecture Series: Open Source.
+AMIA Online Webinar series.
 07/20/2022
 * "Managing and Preserving Digital Files: Audio/Visual Outsourcing and Digital Preservation."
 We are History Keepers.
 11/06/2021
 * "Caring for and Digitizing Legacy Audio-Visual Materials."
 We are History Keepers.
 03/27/2021
 * "How to Care for and Preserve Audio/Visual Collections."
 We Are History Keepers.
 07/25/2020